lfit/releng-docs/docs/jenkins.rst

 This is useful in the case where you might want to test quick tweaks to a job before modifying the YAML.

-Edit the job in your terminal and follow the described steps in `To Test a Job`_ and `To Push a Job`_ to push any changes and have them ready to push to Gerrit.
+Edit the job in your terminal and follow the described steps in :ref:`Verify JJB <verify-jjb>` and `Push Job <push-job>` to push any changes and have them ready to push to Gerrit.

 .. important::